 Be honest, how many of you clean your smartphone or even your laptop keyboard regularly?
 I don’t even want to think about what’s on that!
 But a quick wipedown with antiseptic wipes occasionally takes no time at all does it?

-None of this is meant to make you paranoid about germs, but is just here as a reminder to make yourself more hygiene aware.
-There is no need to be obsessively cleaning every surface in a full hazmat suit, just keep good personal hygiene in the back of your mind as you travel.
+Remember, none of this is meant to make you paranoid about germs, but is just here as a reminder to make yourself more hygiene aware.
+There is no need to be obsessively cleaning every surface in a full hazmat suit or pushing people away with a 2 metre long stick if they get too close.
+Just keep good personal hygiene in the back of your mind as you travel and you will reduce your risk dramatically.

 Did you enjoy this article?
 I would love to hear your thoughts in the comments section below or on my Facebook or Twitter pages and please feel free to share it with any or all of the social media buttons.
 If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.